 Table of Contents

-On the Review Grades page, you can download documents of data about the following three aspects of an assignment: grades, evaluations, and submissions.
-To view each document, click the corresponding "download" button in the footer of the Review Grades page (see image below).
-Check out the video above (if you haven't already) or keeping reading for a more in-depth look at how to access these documents and what you'll find in them.
-If you want to download grades for every assignment in your course rather than for just one assignment, see the Exporting Course Grades article instead.
+On an assignment's Review Grades page, you can download documents of data on the following: assignment grades, assignment evaluations, and assignment submissions.
+To view this data, click the corresponding "download" button in the footer of the Review Grades page (see image below).
+Check out the video above (if you haven't already) or keeping reading for a more in-depth look at how to access the data documents and what you'll find in them.

 Downloading assignment grades

-When you click the Download Grades button on the Review Grades page, you'll first be given the option to download the information as a CSV or Excel spreadsheet.
-When you open the file, you may want to resize your columns or rows or use the Wrap Text feature in the spreadsheet toolbar to be able to view the content more easily on your screen.
+To export assignment grades, go to the Review Grades page, click the Download Grades button in the footer, and choose whether to download the information in a CSV or Excel spreadsheet.
+When you first open the spreadsheet, you may want to resize your columns or rows or use the Wrap Text feature in the spreadsheet toolbar to be able to view the content more easily on your screen.

-In this file, you'll find the following for each student in your course: their first and last name; their student ID (if IDs were added to the course roster); their email; their total score and the max possible points on this assignment; their assignment status (i.e., Graded, Ungraded, or Missing); their submission ID generated by Gradescope; the date and time their work was submitted; their view count (how many times they viewed their graded, published submission); and the number of points they received on each question.
-For student-uploaded assignments, you’ll also see a Lateness column in
+In this file, you'll find the following for each student in your course: their first and last name; their student ID (if IDs were added to the course roster); their email; any extra columns of info that were added to the course roster (e.g., section numbers); their total score and the max possible points on this assignment; their assignment status (i.e., Graded, Ungraded, or Missing); their submission ID generated by Gradescope; the date and time their work was submitted; their view count (how many times they viewed their graded, published submission); and the number of points they received on each question.
+For student-uploaded assignments, you’ll also see a Submission Count column and a Lateness column in

 H:M:S format.
 For students who submit before the due date, lateness will be recorded as